 Culture also helps define the people who will thrive here.
 Once the culture is clearly defined, sustaining it is easier.
 If it’s not well-defined, sustaining it is difficult as you grow.

-With all of the focus on technology, how critical is it for PURE that the client relationship and human touch does not get lost?
+With all of the focus on technology, how critical is it to keep the client relationship and human touch?

 This is a really good point.
 When we look back at what we do well, it is the humanity that matters.
 The things that we do that bring out the humanity are always the things that build a brand and make us feel like we’re connecting.
 I think in many respects what’s interesting is that we are finding more ways to connect as humans.

 I’ll give you an example.
-For years we would push out information.
-For example, tips to prevent a loss.
-This past summer, after we had a series of very tragic car accidents involving young drivers or family members of PURE members, we started sending out information about the things you should think about to make sure your kids are safe and about technology you could use to prevent distracted driving.
+This past summer, after we had a series of very tragic car accidents involving young drivers or family members of PURE members, we started sending out information about the things you should think about to make sure your kids are safe and prevent distracted driving.
 Just before we hit send, we stopped and asked what our members might think, so we told them that if you would like to talk about how you approach this issue, let us know.
 Hundreds of people came back and wanted to have a conversation about parenting.
-We never would have thought it was our place as an insurance company to try to create a community where we can all talk about how we parent our teenagers, but that is what resulted.

 How important is it for PURE to be creating a community for its members?